PjHurtig/camping-pack-list/README.md

 ### Typography

-For headings i used "Fjalla One" and for buttons and text i used "Cantarell" since they make a nice clean font pair. (pairing chosen through [fontpair](https://www.fontpair.co/all))
+For headings I used "Fjalla One" and for buttons and text, i used "Cantarell" since they make a nice clean font pair. (pairing chosen through [fontpair](https://www.fontpair.co/all))

 ![fontpair](https://i.ibb.co/PN0VJ1V/chrome-h-XB7-Wr-JD03.png)